-The new 70,000+ square-foot science center will be located on donated land at the Kincora development in the heart of the Dulles Technology Corridor.
-It will feature:
+The new 70,000+ square-foot science center will be located on donated land at the Kincora development in the heart of the Dulles Technology Corridor and will feature:

-HGA brings a significant portfolio of impacful projects across the nation and in our region, including Capital One Hall in Tysons and Laudoun County's Brambleton Library.
-The firm has demostrated experience in designing public spaces that explore the intersections between learning, play, and cummunity.
+HGA brings a significant portfolio of impactful projects across the nation and in our region, including Capital One Hall in Tysons and Loudoun County's Brambleton Library.
+The firm has demonstrated experience in designing public spaces that explore the intersections between learning, play, and community.

-From museum planning and exhibit development to full-service production and interactive engineering, Roto's mission is to provide fresh ideas and reliable solutions for today's leading museums, including the Orland Science Center, Arkansas Discocvery Museum and the Science Museum of Virginia.
+From museum planning and exhibit development to full-service production and interactive engineering, Roto's mission is to provide fresh ideas and reliable solutions for today's leading museums, including the Orlando Science Center, Arkansas Discovery Museum, and the Science Museum of Virginia.

-Children and youth will love learning, sparking interest in STEM from cradle to career.
+Children and youth will love learning, sparking an interest in STEM from cradle to career.

 Adults enjoy exhibits and programs featuring STEM industry leaders and “science after dark” experiences.